Race Swap: Authentic inclusion or tokenism—in the name of diversity

 The role of Lilo in the upcoming 2024 live-action Lilo and Stitch film will be played by Hawaiian actress Maia Kealoha.
 Fans say her persona strongly resembles the animated character.

-Lilo and Stitch have darker skin tones because they are portrayed as Native Hawaiian in the animated movie.
+Lilo and Stitch have darker skin tones because they are portrayed as Native Hawaiians in the animated movie.

 However, Sydney Agudong, who plays Lilo’s older sister, Nani, has lighter skin.
 It has led to accusations of whitewashing and homogenization of Disney’s canon.